 - eating more whole grains and cereals

-- replacing meat with plant-based protein sources, such as walnuts, almonds, beans, tofu, seeds, quinoa, and whole grains
+- replacing meat with plant-based protein sources, such as tofu and quinoa

 - eating skin-free poultry and fish such as salmon, trout, herring, and mackerel

 - drinking low fat milk or replacing milk with a dairy-free alternative